Unbounded operator: Extension-related

 A symmetric operator is called maximal symmetric if it has no symmetric extensions, except for itself.
 Every self-adjoint operator is maximal symmetric.
-The converse is wrong.
+The converse is false.

 An operator is called essentially self-adjoint if its closure is self-adjoint.
 An operator is essentially self-adjoint if and only if it has one and only one self-adjoint extension.

 A symmetric operator may have more than one self-adjoint extension, and even a continuum of them.

 A densely defined, symmetric operator T is essentially self-adjoint if and only if both operators T – i, T + i have dense range.

 Let T be a densely defined operator.
 Denoting the relation "T is an extension of S" by S ⊂ T (a conventional abbreviation for Γ(S) ⊆ Γ(T)) one has the following.